sugarlabs/www/STRUCTURE.md

 home
 * What do middle school kids need?
 How Sugar addresses those needs.
 * "A successful technology creates problems that only it can solve." - Alan Kay
-* Story telling: one great case study
+* Story telling: one great case study (from OLPC France?)
 * Testimonials/Reviews.
 Quote from [LinuxInsider](http://www.linuxinsider.com/story/Fedora-Based-Sugar-on-a-Stick-Is-One-Sweet-Desktop-83446.html), etc.
 * Calls To Action
    * try